 Often permission for a course is given to you by a letter.
 That would mean that the course stays in your study results and is not part of the actual study program in uSis.
 In that case a petition request is necessary.
-The handling of the petition request can in some cases be done by the Graduate School Office.
+The handling of the petition request can in some cases be done by the Science Student Administration.
 Make sure the written permission, and a studyplan, both containing an official signature are handed in there.
-If you think this is applicable to your situation, please contact the Graduate School Office.
+If you think this is applicable to your situation, please contact the Science Student Administration.

 Petition request help

 How you can submit a petition and more information on the variety of petitions is explained in the uSis-Help (check menu item Petitions).
 Below is more information on this subject.
 Important: You have to arrange the submission of a petition request well before you start the subject.
 If you fail to do this, you run the risk that this subject may not count towards your diploma.